Jamal-prog/PersonalZork/README.md

-# PersonalZork
+# PersonalZork (written in python)
-This is a personal game that is a replica of Zork
+This is a personal game that is a replica of Zork.